The Department of Criminal Justice at New Mexico State University provides an online program for earning the Master of Criminal Justice degree (MCJ).

 Dr. Carlos Posadas, Graduate Program Director, Master of Criminal Justice Program

 Las Cruces, NM 88003-8001

 Or send via email – email@example.com

-If you are an international student, you must make application through the Office of the International Student.
+If you are an international student, you must make application through the Office of International Student and Scholar Services.

 Enrolling in Online Courses

 Once the admission process is complete and you have been formally admitted into the program, you will be able to enroll/register for specific courses offered in a given semester.
 You may register online and following the instructions provided at that location.
-If you encounter difficulties in completing the course registration process you should contact the following places for assistance in order: the NMSU Graduate School or (575) 646-2736, the College of Extended Learning or (575) 646-4692.
+If you encounter difficulties in completing the course registration process you should contact the following places for assistance in order: the NMSU Graduate School or (575) 646-2736, the NMSU Online or 888.729.6678.

 Frequently Asked Questions for the Online MCJ Student